| Windows XP &

 option

-a.
+that best suit your needs and click Next.
+Top Performing an Upgrade a.
 You need to take a number of actions to prepare your computer before you're

 performing an upgrade to Windows XP.